Lyme Disease Is On The Rise Again. Here's How To Prevent It

 The ticks need a blood meal to stay alive.
 They tend to feed on small mammals, such as mice, or birds.
 But if you happen to brush against a stick, blade or stem they're clinging to, they can easily hitch a ride on you.
 And you won't feel a thing.

-So, if you're hiking in or near a wooded area, it's wise to be on the lookout for nymphs on your skin or clothing when you get home.
+If you're hiking in or near a wooded area, it's wise to be on the lookout for nymphs on your skin or clothing when you get home.
 "They're small, but they're not invisible," Thorne says.

 She recommends light-colored clothing (to increase likelihood you'll notice the darker fleck of an insect) and long sleeves.
-Insect repellent may help, but Thorne says the most effective strategy is a thorough tick check of your body after you've been in tick infested areas.
+Insect repellent may help, but Thorne says the most effective strategy is a thorough tick check of your body after you've been in tick-infested areas.

 "The ticks do tend to climb upward — like they climb up your legs," Thorne says.
 "They often attach where there was a constriction of clothing, like around the waistline."
 (She's compiled personal protection tips in this bulletin.)